sokungz01/invitation/README.md

 ***HAVE A NICE DAY IN OUR UNION 💗***

-### 📜 What is this union?
+### 🤔 What is this union?

-[CPE, KMUTT Student Union](https://github.com/cpe-kmutt-student) is a GitHub organization to develop software/hardware for the [Computer Engineering Department of KMUTT]() by the students themselves.
-For the main purpose, it is to collect repositories in one place, and to make it easier to manage and search repositories for the next generation of CPE KMUTT student.
+[CPE KMUTT Student Union](https://github.com/cpe-kmutt-student) is a GitHub organization to develop software/hardware for the Activities organized by students of the [Department of Computer Engineering, KMUTT](https://cpe.kmutt.ac.th/).

+For the main purpose, it is to collect repositories in one place, and to make it easier to manage and search repositories for the next generation of CPE KMUTT students.